smwasya/smwasya/README.md

 My name is Samuel Mwasya, a vibrant data geek who would like to actively venture into biological computation.

  ## Vision
- To become an all round biological data analyst.
+ To become a vibrant bioinformatician dealing with biological models of prediction.

  ## Mission